portingle/classpathHell/README.md

 }
 ```

-As a convenience the plugin provides a constant `CommonResourceExclusions()` that can be used to suppress
+NOTE: As a convenience the plugin also provides a constant `CommonResourceExclusions()` that can be used to suppress
 a set of common dupes that aren't very interesting, for example _^about.html\$_.

 ```groovy